jbcodeforce/shift_left_utils/docs/coding/test_harness.md

       file_type: sql
   ```

-1. support multiple testcase definitions as a test suite.
+1. Support multiple testcase definitions as a test suite.
 Test suite may be automated for non-regression testing to ensure continuous quality.
 1. Once tests are completed, tear down tables and data.
   ```sh
   shift_left table delete-unit-tests <table-name>